semanticarts/gist/docs/ChangeAndReleaseManagement.md

 Version numbers are of the form `X.x.x` (major.minor.patch).
 We follow [Semantic Versioning 2.0.0](https://semver.org/): as a guideline, but adjust as needed.

-- **Major:** Non-backward-compatible (i.e., reasoning produces different results).
+- **Major:** Non-backward-compatible, breaking changes, including inferencing, queries, and data conversion.
-  - Examples: adding a restriction, domain, range.
+  - Examples: adding a restriction, domain, range; adding language tags to annotations.
   - Major changes should have a significant impact aside from technically modifying inferencing, if the latter is low-impact.
-For example, changing an equivalent class assertion pointing to a union class to a subclass axiom in order to allow new subclasses to be defined is not a major change.
+For example, in gist 11.1.0 we removed the restriction on `gist:PhysicallyIdentifiableItem` stating that it must have an identifier.
+Technically, this impacts inferencing, since you can no longer infer that an object of this type has an identifier.
+However, we considered this so low impact that it was classified as a minor change.

 - **Minor:** New, backward-compatible functionality.
 Includes _any_ addition to the ontology, even annotation properties.
 May constitute a large change to the ontology, such as addition of a new module.
   - Examples: adding a class or property; removing a restriction; adding annotation property `domainIncludes`; deprecation of a term (see following section Deprecation and Deletion Policy).